Ambrolauri: History

 The territory of Ambrolauri has not been systematically studied archaeologically.
 The toponym Ambrolauri is known from the 17th century.
-The Russian diplomat Alexey Yevlev, who visited the Kingdom of Imereti in 1650, and then the Georgian scholar Prince Vakhushti, writing c.
+The Russian diplomat Alexey Yevlev, who visited the Kingdom of Imereti in 1650, and then the Georgian scholar Prince Vakhushti of Kartli, writing c.
 1745, mention a royal castle at Ambrolauri, where the Krikhula River becomes a tributary of the Rioni.
 Only insignificant ruins of that palace have survived.
 The name of the city may have been derived from the surname Amarolisdze, while the settlement could have earlier been known as Metekhara, a toponym recorded in the 11th-century charter to the Nikortsminda Cathedral.

 In 1769, the Imeretian king Solomon I granted Ambrolauri to a prince from the Machabeli family, Zurab, an in-law of the Tsulukidze, one of the leading families in Racha.
 An old three-storey tower built of stone and lime, located in the city, is still known to the locals as the Machabeli Tower.
 Ruins of a stone hall church are also found nearby.
 An inscription from the church doorway makes mention of King George III of Imereti (r.
 1605–1639) and his family.
 A hoard of hundreds of coins buried early in the 17th century, including those with Arabic inscription stuck at Tbilisi and those issued in the name of George II of Imereti (r.
 1565–1585), was unearthed in 1909.

 After the Russian conquest of Imereti in 1810, Ambrolauri became a part of the Racha district (uyezd).
 In Soviet Georgia, it became the seat of the Ambrolauri district (raion) in 1930 and acquired the city status in 1966.
 In 1934, Ambrolauri was renamed into Enukidze after the Soviet statesman Avel Yenukidze, upon whose execution in 1937, the city's old name was restored.
 In 1968, Ambrolauri had a population of 4,400.

 The city was damaged by the 1991 Racha earthquake.
 It experienced a demographic decline and economic activity in the years of post-Soviet crisis.
 Ambrolauri became the seat of Racha-Lechkhumi and Kvemo Svaneti regional administration in 1995.
 As a result of the local government reform in 2014, Ambrolauri was split from the homonymous municipality as a self-governing city and the city's population directly elected its first mayor ever.
 In 2017, this decision was reverted and Ambrolauri, like six other cities, lost its self-governing status again when the central government deemed this reform too expensive and inefficient.